phoeluga/ioBroker.synochat/README.md

 	#### 2.2.3.
 Help:
    	* This tab usually redirects to the official GitHub page of this project, where detailed help and usage instructions are given.
 	* If there are any open questions, suggestions for changes, unwanted behavior or bugs, please create a [GitHub issue](https://github.com/phoeluga/ioBroker.synochat/issues/new/choose) to ensure the quality of this project.

+<div id="configurationWebInstance"></div>

+### 2.3.
+Configuration of the `web` instance
+For receiving messages from the Synology chat server an outgoing integration is needed to be configured - See [Outgoing integration](#synologyChatConfigurationOutgoingIntegration).

+This requires an instance of the `web` adapter to be running and configures in the [synochat adapter instance configured](#configurationAdapterWebInstance).

+If the used `web` instance is configured to use a secure connection over HTTPS, **ensure that you provide a valid certificate or import your own certificate into your Synology trusted certificates**.\
+Otherwise, no messages are sent from the Synology chat server to your ioBroker adapter instance.
+The communication will not be established and unfortunately there will be no direct indication to the user on both sites that the message was rejected due to an invalid certificate.

+If the configured `web` instance is configured to use a secure connection via HTTPS make sure to provide a valid certificate or import your own certificate to the trusted certificates in your Synology.
+Otherwise no messages will be send from the Synology chat server to your ioBroker adapter instance.

 <div id="usage"></div>